lightswisp/RbVPN/README.md

 I used GTK3 for the GUI and rb_tuntap for tun/tap interface manipulation.
 And a bit of iptables rules for NAT.

-Configs must be stored in json format only!
-Example configs are already present inside the src/client and src/server

 ## Demo